HeoTaksung/DAGAM--Data-Augmentation-with-Generation-And-Modification/README.md

 ## Method

+  * Data Augmentation with Generation (DAG)

-  * DAG: used a generation model ([T5 base model](https://huggingface.co/t5-base)) by combining three texts instead of one, to provide variations to input data.
+    * Used a generation model ([T5 base model](https://huggingface.co/t5-base)) by combining three texts instead of one, to provide variations to input data.

+  * Data Augmentation with Modification (DAM)

-  * DAM: used Character order change (COC) strategy, which comes after the phenomenon, to text data.
+    * Used Character order change (COC) strategy, which comes after the phenomenon, to text data.
 COC denotes fixing the first and the last character in a word and randomly permuting the rest.

+  * Data Augmentation with Generation And Modification (DAGAM)

+    * Used combining two strategies of DAG and DAM.